kfran127/aws-cloud-security/README.md

 ### 1️⃣ VPC Architecture

 Built a custom VPC with isolated public and private subnets.
 Public subnet routes to the internet via IGW.
-Private subnet has no internet route — fully isolated by design.
+Private subnet has no internet route, fully isolated by design.

 **Security controls applied:**
 - ✅ Network segmentation via separate subnets